A Martingale-Free Introduction to Conditional Gaussian Nonlinear Systems: Optimal Conditional Sampling Procedures

-\begin{proof}[\textbf{\underline{Proof}}] The definition of the temporal ACF for the sampled trajectories again follows by the consistency Theorems \ref{thm:forwardsamplefilter} and \ref{thm:backwardsamplesmoother}.
-Simple algebra and using the linearity of the expectation and trace, along with the stability property of the conditional expectation, measurability of the posterior statistics, and wide-sense stationarity of the CGNS, yields the second and third equality, since the term
+and $\beta_1+\beta_2=1$, i.e., $\mathrm{ACF}_{\hat{\vy}}(s)$ is a convex linear combination of $\mathrm{ACF}_{\overline{\hat{\vy}}}(s)$ and $\mathrm{ACF}_{\hat{\vy}'}(s)$. \end{thm} \begin{proof}[\textbf{Proof of Theorem \ref{thm:acfsampling}}] The definition of the temporal ACF for the sampled trajectories again follows by the consistency Theorems \ref{thm:forwardsamplefilter} and \ref{thm:backwardsamplesmoother}.
+Simple algebra and using the interchangeability of the expectation and trace operators, along with the stability property of the conditional expectation, measurability of the posterior statistics, wide-sense stationarity of the CGNS, and the Fubini-Tonelli theorem, yields the second and third equality, since the term